Where to See the Brightest Holiday Lights in the Hudson Valley

 Bethel Woods Center for the Arts, Bethel

-Turn off your headlights and follow the glow through the Bethel Woods campus to see illuminated and themed areas including Holidays Around the World, New York, Enchanted Forest, and Groovy Way.
+Turn off your headlights and follow the glow through 1.7 miles of the Bethel Woods campus to see illuminated and themed areas including Holidays Around the World, New York, the Enchanted Forest, and Groovy Way.
+Tickets for standard vehicles cost $32.
+Enjoy the holiday magic from the comfort of your car!

 The Wonderland of Lights